Our evaluation sections always receive winning scores. This graph represents our scores (blue) compared to the average (orange).

 We are looking forward to becoming part of your winning team in the next round of SEED grant applications.
 Let us use our experience and success to improve your chances.

-Empirical Education is pleased to announce that we have successfully written evaluation plans for three winning proposals with Georgia State University (GSU) (two in the 2020 competition and one in the 2017 competition).
-Over the last three years, we’ve partnered with GSU to evaluate the Collaboration and Reflection to Enhance Atlanta Teacher Effectiveness (CREATE) 3-year residency program for early career teachers.
+Empirical Education is pleased to announce that we have successfully written evaluation plans for four winning proposals with Georgia State University (GSU) (one in the 2022 competition, two in the 2020 competition, and one in the 2017 competition).
+Over the last five years, we have partnered with GSU to evaluate the Collaboration and Reflection to Enhance Atlanta Teacher Effectiveness (CREATE) 3-year residency program for early career teachers.
 Our evaluation provides CREATE with rich process and formative feedback as they implement, and summative research reports on the impact of their program on teacher and student outcomes.

 “The plan exceeds the expectations that comprehensive evaluation measures will be employed, therefore ensuring the success of the plan.”